thesiliconvalley/vsc_website/index.markdown

 layout: default
 title: "VALLEY STARTUP CONSULTANT"
 description: "VALLEY STARTUP CONSULTANT"
-hero:
-  heading: "We transform business ideas into products."
-  subHeading: "We have expertise in <strong>IoT</strong> and <strong>EdTech</strong>"
-  text: "You are an individual with an idea in mind or a big company with a PRD to develop, Our software development and engineering expertise can help you deliver it efficiently"
-  image: "assets/img/banner.jpg"

 ---
+{% include sections/hero-gradient.html
+  h1="We transform business <br>ideas into <span>products</span>."
+  h2="We have expertise in <span>IoT & EdTech</span>"
+  h2-class="bordered"
+  span="You are an individual with an idea in mind or a big company with a PRD to develop, Our software development and engineering expertise can help you deliver it efficiently" cta=true cta-custom-demo-text = "Talk With Us" imgkit-url="/assets/img/hero-landing.svg" alt-text="hero" hero-class="gradient-hero-with-logos legal-services-hero blue-tick-list" img-width=590 show-background-triangle=true show-background-ovel=true
+  container-class="hero-container"
+  heading="Fyle empowers you to:" section1="increase-finance-productivity"
+  heading1="50+ Successful Projects"
+  section2="automate-compliance"
+  heading2="AUTOMATE COMPLIANCE"
+  section3="stay-in-control"
+  heading3="STAY IN CONTROL"
+  show-background-triangle=true
+%}
 {% include sections/sections.html
       clients=true
       heading-top=true